beatricefranzolini/sHDP/README.md

 # sHDP
-Code used for the paper "Model Selection for Maternal Hypertensive Disorders with Symmetric Hierarchical Dirichlet Processes" by B. Franzolini, A. Lijoi and I. Pruenster
+Code used for the paper "\textit{Model Selection for Maternal Hypertensive Disorders with Symmetric Hierarchical Dirichlet Processes}" by B. Franzolini, A. Lijoi and I. Pruenster

 Files description: